 How to Choose a Great Omega-3 Supplement

-Obviously, it is possible to consume enough Omega-3 in your diet to have the desired effect of pain relief along with other benefits, such as improved energy levels and joint health.
+It is possible to consume enough Omega-3 in your diet to have the desired effect of pain relief along with other benefits, such as improved energy levels and joint health.

 However, for most people, an Omega-3 supplement is an easy and convenient way to include more of this powerful super-nutrient in your diet.